psolymos/evalue-calc-website/README.md

 ---
 ```

 Important note: in the GitHub pages settings, do NOT force https if the shiny app is not served over https.
 Otherwise the iframe won't display the app.
 This is the case with the Heroku free tier.
 So use http protocol.
+Alternatively, set up SSL via [Cloudflare for Heroku](https://support.cloudflare.com/hc/en-us/articles/205893698-Configure-Cloudflare-and-Heroku-over-HTTPS) for free.